sujayjag/MLProjectSite/index.md

     - True Positives (TP): 21049 (correctly predicted wins) This matrix provides a detailed breakdown of our predictions, showing an extremely high number of correct predictions and very few errors.

-7. **Log Loss (0.02):** This measures the uncertainty of your predictions, with lower values being better.
+**Log Loss (0.02):** This measures the uncertainty of our predictions, with lower values being better.
 A log loss of 0.02 indicates that our model is highly confident and accurate in its predictions.

 **Feature Importance:**
 ![Feature Importance](assets/rf_feature_importance.png)